simon noh 0rmby 3OTeI unsplash | Feisworld

 Instead, if there are license request form and a standard process in place, it’ll make EVERYONE’s lives easier.
 I went down a rabbit hole.

-This is how you can locate the MOST IMPORTANT information about a song you need to license.
+How to locate the MOST IMPORTANT information about a song you need to license.

 I used YouTube to look up the exact song I’m looking for.
 Keep in mind that there could be many versions of the same song that exist.
 For example, Love Me Love You (Bachata Version).
 You’ll notice that by searching that on YouTube will result in many search results.
 Therefore it’s often necessary to include additional information such as “artist name” or “song writer name” in your search term.
 In my case, it’s DJ Snake